 If you no longer want to be notified when Time Machine deletes your oldest backups, you can turn off this feature.
 Go to the Apple menu, select System Preferences and then click on Time Machine.
 Click the Options button and uncheck the box labeled “Notify when old backups are deleted.”

-If the external hard drive on which you store your Time Machine backups can only hold a few weeks worth of incremental backups before you’re notified that your oldest backups are being deleted, then I recommend that you buy an external hard drive with a larger storage capacity.
+On the other hand, if the external hard drive on which you store your Time Machine backups can only hold a few weeks worth of incremental backups before you’re notified that your oldest backups are being deleted, then I recommend that you replace it with with a larger storage capacity hard drive.
 If you choose to do this and want to move your existing backups to your new backup hard drive, you can copy the backups.backupdb folder as described on Apple’s web site.

 Next week’s Tech Tip will cover how to manually delete your Time Machine backups from an external hard drive if Time Machine fails to do so on its own.